vebjornwn/RSE_project_group13/README.md

 2. `device.pug` (in the `views` folder)
 3. `device-monitor.pug` (in the `views` folder)

+Then restart the containter in the docker desktop

 ### 2.1 How to Update Each File

 1. Click the **Open File Editor** in the Docker container.